-This is one of the sacred temples in India which has been dedicated to Lord Shiva.
-Owing to its spiritual aura, this place gets visitors from all over the globe.
-The fact that this temple is situated nearby the Arabian sea only adds to the overall vibrancy of this place.
+One of the sacred Indian temples of Lord Shiva, this place gets visitors from all over the globe courtesy its spiritual aura.
+The fact that this temple is situated near the Arabian sea only adds to the overall vibrancy of this place.

 It is unfortunate to know that this temple has been destroyed and built several times during the course of prolonged Hindu history by the Muslim and Portuguese invaders.
 But despite all the atrocities, this place still remains one of the most popular tourist pilgrimage destinations in Gujarat.
 This present temple was essentially created in the Chalukya style of architecture and was completed in the year 1951.
 The orders to carry out the construction of the building of this temple were given by Sardar Vallabh Bhai Patel himself which got completed after his death.

 Since ancient times, Somnath temple has been treated as one of the greatest pilgrimage sites in India.
-The major reason for this is the fact that it has been located on the confluence of three rivers namely Kapila, Hiran, and Sarasvati.
-This confluence is also known as Triveni Sangam.
+The major reason for this is the fact that it is located on the confluence of three rivers - also known as Triveni Sangam - namely Kapila, Hiran, and Sarasvati.

-Many legends have also been associated with this place.
+Many legends are associated with this place.
 According to one such folklore, once upon a time, Soma, the Moon God, had lost his lustre.
 To regain it, he decided to bathe in the holy waters of river Sarasvati.
 And it is owing to this that people started believing in the phenomenon of waxing and waning of the moon.

-Then somewhere around the year 1024, the cruel Turkic ruler Mahmud of Gazni did many raids in Gujarat breaking the temple and severely damaging the Jyotirlinga from various places.
+Then, in 1024, the cruel Turkic ruler Mahmud of Ghazni did many raids in Gujarat breaking the temple and severely damaging the Jyotirlinga from various places.
 It is said that he took away with himself a booty worth 20 million dinars.

-Paanch Pandav Gufa.
-Discovered by a saint named Baba Naryandas, this place has been dedicated to the five Pandava brothers.
+2. Paanch Pandav Gufa.
+Discovered by a saint named Baba Narayandas, this place has been dedicated to the five Pandava brothers.
 What is really interesting to know is that one can easily get a view of the entire city from this place.

-Laxminarayan Temple.
-Lord Laxmi Narayan is also known as one of the incarnations of God Vishnu.
-The major highlight of this temple is that it is famous for the 18 pillars on which inscriptions from Bhagwad Gita have been carved out.
+3. Laxminarayan Temple.
+The major highlight of this temple is that it is famous for the 18 pillars on which inscriptions from Bhagwad Gita have been carved out on.

 By Air.
-Diu Airport is the nearest airport from the Somnath temple.
+Diu Airport (DIU) is the nearest airport from the Somnath temple situated about 70-80 km away.
+This airport is fairly well-connected with other cities and nearby regions.
 After deboarding the flight, you will need to get a cab or some other means of transportation to reach your destination.
-This airport has very good connectivity to other airports from cities like Delhi, Jaipur, Mumbai, Chandigarh, etc.

 By Train.
 Veraval is the nearest railway station from this place.
-After deboarding the train you will further need to cover a distance of around 22 km.
+This station comes under the Bhavnagar Railway Divison of Western Railway Zone and is well-connected with nearby regions.
+After deboarding the train you will further need to cover a distance of around 5-10 km.
 For this, you can consider taking up a cab or some other means of transportation option.